nmushegian/minicash-wikidocs/pages/properties.md

 	- `hash` is defined as `keccak256`.
 	- `scry` is defined as `secp256k1.ecrecover` (compressed pubkey)
 	- The total supply is `2^53`.
 Note that this is one larger than the safe f64 range (max 2^53 - 1).
 This is intentional -- it is to remind the implementor that at tock-level validation, you *must* use bignums, because a tock can have total outputs greater than the total supply.
-		- There is a max-per-output and max-fee rule that says no output or fee may be larger than `2^50 - 1`.
-This guarantees that wallets can safely use f64 for working with individual transactions, since each tick has at most 7 outputs (and the fee).